 What Is SAST?
 Overview + SAST Tools

-Here, we give an overview of what is SAST and explore what software vulnerabilities that these tools can detect.
+Here, we give an overview of what is SAST and explore what software vulnerabilities SAST tools can detect.

 What Is SAST?

-Static Application Security Testing (SAST) is a type of software security vulnerability testing.
-Also known as “white-box testing”, SAST tools — such as static code analyzers — inspect and analyze an application’s code for security vulnerabilities.
+Static application security testing (SAST) is a software testing methodology designed for inspecting and analyzing application source code to uncover security vulnerabilities.
+Also known as “white-box testing”, SAST tools — such as static code analyzers — scan your application’s code in a non-running state (before the code is compiled).

-These tools are crucial to software development.
-It detects vulnerabilities that leave systems open to:
+SAST tools are crucial in the software development space since they detect vulnerabilities that leave systems open to attacks such as:

 - Denial of service (DoS).